Octops/gameserver-ingress-controller/README.md

 - **octops.io/gameserver-ingress-domain:** name of the domain to be used when creating the ingress.
 This is the public domain that players will use to reach out to the dedicated game server.
 - **octops.io/gameserver-ingress-fqdn:** full domain name where gameservers will be accessed based on the URL path.
 - **octops.io/terminate-tls:** it determines if the ingress will terminate TLS.
 If set to "false" it means that TLS will be terminated at the load balancer.
 In this case there won't be a certificate issued by the local cert-manager.
-- **octops.io/issuer-tls-name:** required if `terminate-tls=true`.
+- **octops.io/issuer-tls-name:** required if `terminate-tls=true` and certificates are provisioned by CertManager.
 This is the name of the ClusterIssuer that cert-manager will use when creating the certificate for the ingress.
-- **octops.io/tls-secret-name:** ignore CertManager and sets the secret to be used by the Ingress.
+- **octops.io/tls-secret-name:** ignore CertManager and sets the secret to be used by the Ingress, requires `terminate-tls=true`.
 This secret might be provisioned by other means.
 This is specially useful for wildcard certificates that have been generated or acquired using a different process.

 The same configuration works for Fleets and GameServers.
 Add the following annotations to your manifest:
 ```yaml